-He went on to explain that that, except for the natives here in the U.S., nearly all of our ancestors had gone west.
+He then explained that that, except for the natives here in the U.S., nearly all of our ancestors had gone west.
 Literally or metaphorically, voluntarily or not, they went west.

 More importantly, most were not going back.
 Many, perhaps most, were hardly heard from again in the places they left.
 The break from the past in countless places was sadly complete for those left behind.
-All that remained were those two words.
+All that remained were those two words: went west.

 This fact, he said, is at the heart of American rootlessness.

 “We are the least rooted civilization on Earth,” he said.
-“This is why we have weaker family values than any other country.”
+“This is why we have the weakest family values in the world.”